JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 * Lighting conditions: More robust methods for a adaptive color space thresholding values when light condition change.
 * Perspective Changes: With car's IMU information and satanic methods is possible correct the surface projection on real time, which is image stabilization.
 In this way the process will be more robust to potholes and road imperfections that produce vibrations in the surface projection images  which leads to a wrong curvature measure or imprecise value.

 ---
 ### **Discussion**

 The process of geometric camera calibration (camera re-sectioning) is a fundamental step for machine vision and robotics applications.
 Unfortunately, the result of the calibration process can vary a lot depending on various factors.

 The pattern size and quality is of extreme importance.
 Let’s consider the case of a chessboard pattern.
 The calibration process requires to detect the inner corner of the chessboard and the assumption of the algorithm is that every chessboard square is a perfect square.
-Another assumption is, hence, that the pattern is **perfectly planar***.
+Another assumption is, hence, that the pattern is **perfectly planar**.
 So, DO NOT print the pattern at home.
 Seriously.
 Go to a professional print shop and ask them to create the pattern for you.
 They have the right software to create the chessboard with squares with the real desired square size with an extremely high accuracy.
 More than everything, they can print the pattern on a white opaque, rigid and planar material.
 Stress the print shop to print on some extremely rigid opaque white material. *"Images in this repository are just for explanation but are really bad to calibrate the camera"*.
 Click here for [Camera calibration guidelines](https://pgaleone.eu/computer-vision/2018/03/04/camera-calibration-guidelines/).

 ---

-> **Date:** &nbsp; 03/17/2019
+> **Date:** &nbsp; 03/20/2019
 > **Programmer:** &nbsp;John A. Betancourt G.
 > **Mail:** &nbsp;john.betancourt93@gmail.com
 > **Web:** &nbsp; www.linkedin.com/in/jhon-alberto-betancourt-gonzalez-345557129